swisstxt/kube-health/README.md

 docker push <docker-registry.tld>/kube-health
 ```

-You should also tag the images with the release version, if you are build a release.
+You should also tag the images with the release version, if you are building a release.

 ## Kubernetes